 What will be the processing time of the SPV application?

 Although it is expected that the processing time of the SPV applications will be shorter than the processing tome of contributory permanent or temporary visa applications, it is not yet clear how quickly the SPV applications will be processed.

 The Department of Home Affairs if yet to announce the processing times of the SPV applications.

 If you would like to receive our advice on the most suitable visa option for your parent, we will be pleased to assist you in that.

-Our experienced lawyers in Pavuk Legal can, as well, provide you with extensive advice on other matters, including acquiring of property by your parents, making a will or other legal matters.
+Our experienced immigration lawyers Sydney in Pavuk Legal can, as well, provide you with extensive advice on other matters, including acquiring of property by your parents, making a will or other legal matters.